 Marijuana Entrepreneurs: How to Cash in on the Cannabis Industry

-Regardless of how you feel about legalizing marijuana—it is a booming industry in Colorado where I live.
-To the tune of $1 billion dollars in marijuana goods sold last year.
+Regardless of how you feel about legalizing marijuana, it’s a booming industry in Colorado, where I live.
+To the tune of $1 billion in marijuana goods sold last year.
 Put that in your entrepreneurial pipe and smoke it.
 For real.
 Marijuana entrepreneurs are cashing in.

 The business itself suffers from a bad image, especially if you’ve never been to Colorado or to an establishment that sells pot.
 Most people perceive these abodes to be seedy, scary, and dirty.
-Come to Colorado and you might view it differently.
+But come to Colorado, and you might view it differently.

-More often than not, the shops are immaculate – many have minimalist touches of decorative wood, and the pot is displayed in attractive glass containers.
+More often than not, the shops are immaculate.
+Many have minimalist touches of decorative wood and display the pot in attractive glass containers.

-The employees are usually super nice, helpful, and friendly.
+The employees are usually incredibly helpful and friendly.
 And the customers?
 Well, they look like your next-door neighbor, and they likely are.

-Both local consumption and marijuana tourism are resulting into mushrooming businesses that deal in all things mary jane.
+Both local consumption and marijuana tourism have led to mushrooming businesses that deal in all things mary jane.

-In fact, transportation services keeping people off the road while high is a huge business opportunity for people who either have a commercial driving license or would be interested in getting a driving certification (as well as getting approved for any certifications needed to run a pot-related business).
+In fact, transportation services keeping people off the road while high is a huge business opportunity for people who either have a commercial driving license or would be interested in getting a driving certification (in addition to any certifications needed to run a pot-related business).

 The 411 on Security

 The pot industry is actually not that safe for one huge reason – it’s basically a cash-only business.
-Because pot is a Schedule I drug, and is illegal by the federal government, all money in these businesses is earned in cash.
+Because pot is a Schedule I drug, and is still illegal federally, all money in these businesses is earned in cash.
 Businesses experience huge difficulties opening up bank accounts, and because of their money can’t be deposited in banks, there is a ton of cash floating around at any given time.

 Resume Item: Bud Trimmer

 There are some crops that you need to tend to by hand: saffron, vanilla beans, and… pot.
-People are actually trim the buds of the plant so that they are attractive to the customer.
-Apparently, this is a real thing.
+People actually trim the buds of the plant so that they are attractive to the customer.
+Apparently this is a real thing.
 Maybe it’s time to get your side hustle on!

-There is a huge demand for edible items ranging from pastries to meals for enthusiasts who may indulge at the end of their meal.
+There is a huge demand for edibles, ranging from pastries to meals for enthusiasts who may indulge at the end of their meal.

-There is a skill and knowledge base that pot bakers need to meet regulations and packaging guidelines, even beyond just making the food delicious.
+There is a skill and knowledge base that pot bakers need to meet regulations and packaging guidelines, even beyond just making delicious food.

 This is just a short-list of businesses opening up in the cannabis industry.
-While it’s hard to say how much each business is making, my guess is that even after paying taxes and licensing fees there is plenty of money to be made.
+While it’s hard to say how much each business is making, my guess is that there is plenty of money to be made, even after paying all those taxes and licensing fees.

 While it seems like getting involved in the cannabis industry may sound pretty lucrative, there are some downsides: